RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 If it’s the Picasso or some land or anything else of uncertain value, get an appraisal or an estimate.

-The lawyer must *advise* the client to seek the advice of independent counsel (and the client must be given the opportunity to consult) to review the terms of the deal.
+The lawyer must *advise* the client to seek the advice of independent counsel, and the client must be given the opportunity to do so and to review the terms of the deal.
-The client must give *informed consent* in a writing *signed by the client*, and the consent must be to the essential terms of the deal, and to the *lawyer's role*, i.e. is the lawyer representing the client in this transaction, or not.
+The client must give *informed consent* in a writing *signed by the client*, and the consent must be to the essential terms of the deal, and to the *lawyer's role*, namely, is the lawyer representing the client in this transaction, or not.

-Applies to lawyers engaged in the sale of goods or services related to the practice of law, for example, the sale of title insurance or investment services to existing clients of the lawyer’s legal practice.
+Model Rule 1.8(a) applies to lawyers engaged in the sale of goods or services related to the practice of law, for example, the sale of title insurance or investment services to existing clients of the lawyer's legal practice.

 <!-- The following were extra notes -->